JonEilers/analyticalgenomics.org/_pages/protocols.md

     url: "http://www.severnbiotech.com/downloads/Determining_the_pH_of_Water_Saturated.pdf"
 ---

 Having detailed instructions for how to perform procedures in the lab is critical for successful experiments and reproducibility.
 I use the website [www.protocols.io](https://www.protocols.io/) for writing and storing the protocols I use.
-Below are the protocols I have used for my thesis research.
+Below are protocols I used for my thesis research.

 {% include feature_row %}